BalancerMaxis/bbeUSD-gnosis-extractor/emergency_ui_withdraw.md

 # Burning your bb-e-usd  using the UI
 OpCo has finished their work on the UI changes to allow full withdraw from bb-e-usd.
 Here are the steps to follow:

-You should get arounnd 32 to 33 cents per bb--e-usd out.
+You should get around 32 to 33 cents per bb--e-usd out.
 The USDT burns to very little withdrawable tokens and is really in no case worth the gas.

 ### Following the TX